srfrnk/kustomize/README.md

 ### 1) Make a [kustomization] file

-In some directory containing your YAML [resource] files (deployments, services, configmaps, etc.), create a [kustomization] file.
+In some directory containing your YAML/JSON [resource] files (deployments, services, configmaps, etc.), create a [kustomization] file.